NWI Chinchilla Rescue

 When someone expresses interest in adopting one of our rescues, that person is required to read our species-specific care packet.
-Once they complete that, they are required to fill out our adoption form.
+Once they have looked that over, they are required to fill out our adoption form.
 This adoption form asks species-specific questions about the care of the type of animal that the person wants to adopt.
 It inquires about the brand of food to be fed, the type and size of cage the animal will be kept in, the items contained in the cage, and more.
 The adoption form ends with the potential adopter having to agree that if they can no longer care for the animal, that it will be returned to the rescue.
 This ensures that if the animal does have to go to yet another home, we will be able to adequately screen that home and ensure that that home is a good one for the quality of life of the animal.

 How We Started Out

 One of our most involved rescue chinchillas was a standard grey male named Fuzzy, who came to us in 2005.
 While we did rescue work for two years before Fuzzy came to us, Fuzzy really was the driving force behind what started NWI Chinchilla Rescue.

 Fuzzy really touched our lives in many ways.
 He gave us a crash course into the world of chinchilla medical care, including our first experiences at hand-feeding and dealing with impaction and possible stasis.
 Our rescue bank account is named after him - we affectionately call it "the Fuzzy Fund."